Frogger In Toy Town Accessibility Report

 If you want to play Frogger In Toy Town, but it doesn't offer the Controls accessibility features you require, this similar game extends the Controls accessibility:

-Frogger In Toy Town has 4 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 9 accessibility features for Visual in Frogger In Toy Town which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Large Game Elements: Game characters and other elements are large and distinguishable.
 Enemies and player characters are at least 1/6 of the height of the screen.
 Or there is a zoom feature to make them larger.